ccds-gsc/ccds-gsc.github.io/index.md

 <div style="max-width: 900px; margin: 30px auto; padding: 0 15px;">
   <p>
     We are the Graduate Students' Club (GSC) of the College of Computing and Data Science (CCDS) at Nanyang Technological University (NTU), Singapore.
-    Our committee organizes academic and social events to help Master's and PhD students connect, collaborate, and integrate into the NTU community.
+    We organize academic and social events to help graduate students connect, collaborate, and integrate into the NTU community.
   </p>

 <!-- 🟨 Updates -->